-On Earth Day 2017, Vancouver Co-operative Radio will turn the airwaves over to the wetland creatures for twenty-four continuous hours.
-The broadcast will consist of a recording made in real time on Earth Day in the previous year.
-Artists Brady Marks and Mark Timmings are collaborating on this exercise in slow radio art.
-The Wetland broadcast is a tribute to the World Soundscape Project founded in the late 1960s by the renowned Canadian composer R. Murray Schafer.
+On Earth Day 2017, Vancouver Co-operative Radio turned the airwaves over to the wetland creatures for twenty-four continuous hours.
+The broadcast consisted of a recording made in real time on Earth Day in the previous year.
+Artists Brady Marks and Mark Timmings collaborated on this exercise in slow radio art.
+The Wetland broadcast is a tribute to the World Soundscape Project (WSP) founded by Canadian composer R. Murray Schafer in the late 1960s.

 In 2013, multidisciplinary artist Mark Timmings began to focus his attention on the wetland beside his home on Saturna Island, British Columbia.
 He realized that the rich soundscape emanating from this site was nothing more than background to his daily routine.
 The initial impetus for the Wetland Project was to heighten his awareness of this environment.
 It occurred to him that the marsh was a metaphor for the primordial soup constituting the origins of life.
 Timmings made connections between the activities and vocalizations of the creatures and of his own; he became immersed in the soundscape.
 This immersion is the inspiration for the Wetland broadcast.